-If you're searching for Cvent vs. ON24, that comparison just changed.
+If you are searching for Cvent vs. ON24, that comparison just changed.
 Cvent closed its acquisition of ON24 on April 1, 2026, bringing both platforms under one roof.
 ON24 now operates as a wholly-owned Cvent company.

 The question is no longer which platform to choose.
-It's what each one does best within the combined entity, where the gaps remain, and how your go-to-market stack needs to adapt.
-Here's what you should be asking:
+It is what each one does best within the combined entity, where the limitations remain, and how your go-to-market stack needs to adapt.
+Before selecting, account-based marketing and demand generation teams should ask:

 Cvent is the enterprise standard for managing in-person, hybrid, and virtual events.
 With a Supplier Network of nearly 340,000 venues, on-site check-in and badging via OnArrival, trade show lead capture through iCapture, and meeting scheduling with Jifflenow, Cvent handles everything from venue sourcing to post-event surveys.

-The trade-off: Cvent's breadth creates complexity, and pricing is opaque with add-on costs that accumulate quickly.
+The weakness: Cvent's breadth creates complexity, and pricing is opaque with add-on costs that accumulate quickly.

 ON24 is the enterprise webinar and digital engagement platform designed to turn audience interactions into pipeline.
 Its ACE engine converts webinar recordings into blogs, video clips, social posts, and follow-up emails.
 Every attendee action (poll responses, Q&A submissions, resource downloads, time on content) is captured and scored through the Prospect Engagement Profile, which embeds directly into Salesforce.

-The trade-off: ON24 is expensive, has a steep learning curve for producers, and its mobile experience still has documented limitations.
+The limitation: ON24 is expensive, has a steep learning curve for producers, and its mobile experience still has documented gaps.

 Together, Cvent and ON24 cover event execution from trade show floor to webinar console.
-But events don't create pipeline on their own.
+But events do not create pipeline on their own.

 Before any event, someone has to identify which accounts are in-market, find the right contacts, and build an audience worth inviting.
 After the event, someone has to connect engagement signals to sales conversations fast enough to matter.
-That's where the intelligence layer comes in.
+That is where the intelligence layer comes in.

-ZoomInfo is an AI-powered go-to-market platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph processes 1.5B + data points daily, combining this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just who attended your event, but why they're worth pursuing.
+ZoomInfo is an all-in-one AI GTM Platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+Its GTM Context Graph processes 1.5B+ data points daily, combining this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just who attended your event, but why they are worth pursuing.

 If turning event engagement into closed revenue faster sounds like the missing piece, see how ZoomInfo powers your go-to-market strategy.